mazlo/lodcc/README.md

 ##### Results from this step

-A `data.edgelist.csv` file for each of the given datasets.
-This file represents the edgelist of the RDF dataset dump.
-This file can be loaded efficiently by the graph_tool library.
+A `data.edgelist.csv` file for each of the given datasets in the corresponding folder of the dataset (i.e. `PROJECT_ROOT/dumps/DATASET/data.edgelist.csv`).
+This file represents the edgelist of the RDF dataset dump and can be loaded efficiently by the graph_tool library.

 ##### Optional parameters